cryptpad/nextcloud-open-in-cryptpad/README.md

 # Open In CryptPad

-"Open in CryptPad" is a Nextcloud application that allows collaborative editing of files.
+"Open in CryptPad" is a Nextcloud application that allows collaborative editing and viewing of files.
 For this it uses a CryptPad instance embedded into the Nextcloud web interface.
 Currently, only drawio diagrams are supported.

 ## Importing images from Nextcloud into diagrams